 This factsheet concerns the role of enforcement agents, formerly known as bailiffs, in the recovery of council tax, business rates and road traffic debts owed to councils.
 It should be read together with our ‘How to Complain‘ webpage, available on the ‘Making A Complaint’ tab.

-The Ombudsman can consider complaints about:
+We can consider complaints about:

-The Ombudsman can only consider complaints about enforcement agents when they are acting on behalf of a public body.
+We can only consider complaints about enforcement agents when they are acting on behalf of a public body.

-The Ombudsman recognises that enforcement agents have a legitimate role to play in the recovery of debts, and that the experience of being visited by an enforcement agent can be unpleasant.
+We recognise that enforcement agents have a legitimate role to play in the recovery of debts, and that the experience of being visited by an enforcement agent can be unpleasant.
 Enforcement agents will remove belongings if they do not receive payment, and they are allowed to charge fees and costs on top of the debt that is owed.

-The Ombudsman may consider that it is reasonable for a complainant to take legal action, particularly where there is an allegation of serious misconduct or where the law or the facts are unclear.
+We may consider that it is reasonable for a complainant to take legal action, particularly where there is an allegation of serious misconduct or where the law or the facts are unclear.
 There may be costs involved, however, and legal advice should be sought from a qualified legal practitioner before doing so.